No description

 Model Name Description

-auto Use the configured routing strategy
+auto Use the configured ROUTING_STRATEGY

 autocheapest Select the cheapest available model